centraldeperiodicos/template_tex_ciencia_e_natura/README.md

 ### Compiling the PDF:

-To compile the PDF on local machines in any operating system, simply double-click the `compile_pdf.bat` file provided in this repository.
+To compile the PDF on local machines in any operating system, simply double-click the `compile_pdf.bat` file provided among the files.
 This batch file runs the necessary LaTeX command for you.

 Alternatively, if you prefer to compile the PDF manually, use the following command in the terminal/command prompt or configure your LaTeX editor accordingly:
 ```